LUXIMO® ON FARM: Freya Morgan

 Freya takes a multi-faceted approach to black-grass control.
 She uses spring cropping, delayed drilling, rotational ploughing where needed, as well as chemical controls.

 “These three cultural elements have been key on the ‘home farm’.
-Sometimes you need to plough to just ‘reset’ and completely invert the soil, but you don't want to be doing that every year,” she says.
+Sometimes you need to plough to just ‘reset’ and completely invert the soil, but we don't want to be doing that every year,” she says.

 Looking ahead

-“I suspect cultivations will play a greater role this autumn.
-There are some fields which are completely clean, while others could do with a reset.
-We’ll also be looking at our drainage.
-The goals will be to achieve that fine firm seedbed and get the products on at the right time to try and control the black-grass.”
+Weather permitting, cultivations are likely to play a greater role this autumn.
+“There are some fields which are pretty clean, while others could do with a reset.
+The goal will be to achieve that fine firm seedbed and get the products on at the right time to try and control the black-grass.”

 Ed and his brother, Charles, took over their parents’ 600ha farm in Essex nearly fifteen years ago and have recently taken on a further 500ha farm in Bedfordshire.